angular-schule/website-articles/blog/2025-11-angular21/README.md

 ## @angular/aria: accessible components made easy

 With Angular 21, the new package [`@angular/aria`](https://angular.dev/guide/aria/overview) was introduced: a collection of directives that implement common [WAI-ARIA patterns](https://www.w3.org/WAI/ARIA/apg/patterns/).
-The package handles the complex work of accessibility, especially for more complex, frequently used patterns that go beyond standard HTML elements.s.
+The package handles the complex work of accessibility, especially for more complex, frequently used patterns that go beyond standard HTML elements.
 Keyboard interactions, ARIA attributes, focus management, and screen reader support are all taken into account under the hood of the directives.

 You install the new package as usual via the Angular CLI: